ArchitectSystematicTechnology/HyperNetVPNServer/float/README.md

 ====

-*float* is a minimalistic configuration management toolkit to manage container-based services on bare-metal hardware (a.k.a. *container orchestration framework*).
+*float* is a minimalistic configuration management toolkit to manage container-based services on bare-metal hardware or virtual machines (a.k.a. *container orchestration framework*).
 It is implemented as a series of Ansible plugins and roles that you should use from your own Ansible configuration.

 Its main purpose is to provide a simple container-oriented environment, with minimal but complete features, to prepare services